On the $\mathbb{Z}_p$-extensions of a totally $p$-adic imaginary quadratic field -- With an appendix by Jean-Fran\c{c}ois Jaulent: Generalizations of Gold's criterion

-In \cite{Ho1987} was proved that there exist infinitely many imaginary quadratic fields $k$ in which $p$ does not split, and such that $\lambda(k^\cyc/k) = 0$; but the reason relies on the non-trivial existence of infinitely many fields $k$ such that $p \nmid h_k$; whence the result from Chevalley--Herbrand formula.
+In Ozaki--Minardi \cite{Oza2001,Min1986}, the main theorem claims, in the split case under the assumption $\CH_k = 1$, that ``\,$\lambda_p(K/k) = 1$ and $\mu_p(K/k) = 0$ for all but finitely many $\Z_p$-extension $K/k$.''
+In Kataoka \cite[Theorems 1.3, 5.3, 5.9]{Kat2017} many generalizations are proved by means of defining a topology and a measure on the set of $\Z_p^i$-extensions of $k$.
+In \cite{Hor1987} was proved that there exist infinitely many imaginary quadratic fields $k$ in which $p$ does not split, and such that $\lambda_p(k^\cyc/k) = 0$; but the reason relies on the non-trivial existence of infinitely many fields $k$ such that $p \nmid \hk$; whence the result from Chevalley--Herbrand formula.

-In Kundu--Washington \cite{KW2022}, heuristics and conjectures are given for the Iwasawa invariants of $k^\acyc/k$, also in the non-split case, which is of another nature compared to our study of the totally $p$-adic case, but suggests that the filtrations are bounded so that, in general, $\lambda_p(k^\acyc/k)$ and $\mu_p(k^\acyc)$ vanish for these imaginary quadratic fields, contrary to the examples of $\mu_p(K/k) \geq 1$ needing a non semi-simple context as we have seen.
-Moreover, the paper gives a method of computation of the first layers of $k^\acyc/k$ and obtains examples of capitulation of $\CH_k$ in $k^\acyc$.
+In Kundu--Washington \cite{KW2023, KW2024} and in Ellenberg--Jain--Venkatesh \cite{EJV2011}, heuristics, statistics and conjectures are given for the Iwasawa invariants of $k^\acyc/k$, also in the non-split case, which is of another nature compared to our study of the totally $p$-adic case; but this suggests that the filtrations are bounded so that $\lambda_p(k^\acyc/k)$ and $\mu_p(k^\acyc/k)$ are minimal for these imaginary quadratic fields, contrary to the examples of $\mu_p(K^\iw/k) \geq 1$ needing a non semi-simple context and a specific topological choice of the $\Z_p$-extension (see \S\,\ref{nonzero} and Diagram \ref{pathological}).
+Moreover, their paper gives some computations of the first layer of $k^\acyc/k$ and examples of capitulation of $\CH_k$ in $k^\acyc$.